A man in business attire with arms crossed, smiling, standing in a modern office environment with blurred background.

 Welcome!

 I am a PhD Candidate in the Politics department at the University of Virginia, and an aspiring scholar in the fields of political science, health policy, and public opinion.
-I am also an Adjunct Lecturer of Health Studies at the University of Richmond.
+I am also an Adjunct Lecturer of Health Studies at the University of Richmond, where I teach a course on Health Systems & Policy.

 Together, these dynamics reflect examples of political determinants of health -- how political forces shape patterns of health outcomes across the United States -- with implications for how institutions of public health, scientific research, and healthcare delivery respond to a polarized society and rising health skepticism.